Otto Roth: In communized Romania

-Otto Roth died in Timișoara on 22 April 1956 (rendered in some sources as 20 April).
-His burial at the Jewish Cemetery was attended by Groza, who was a pallbearer.
+Legacy

 Rozalia survived her husband by ten years.
 During that interval, Roland Roth worked as a pediatrician in Bucharest.
 He and Roth's other two children emigrated to Israel in the 1960s; they later resettled in Canada, where the last surviving one died in 2015.
 By 1965, Romania had turned to national communism, which frowned upon Roth's legacy: in 1972, some praise of the 1918 Republic was carried in a UTC paper, resulting in intervention by the official censors.
 In a 1971 issue of Igaz Szó, labor historian László Izsák made a note of Roth's "outstanding role" in Timișoara's socialist movement, on par with Lajos Bebrits.
 In 1979, Roth's contribution as a "Swabian autonomist" was covered at length by scholar William Marin.
 According to Geta Neumann, in post-communist Romania, "after decades of oblivion, [Roth's memory] is progressively revisited."
 Also according to Neumann, his friendship with Groza and Brînzeu, bridging differences between two ethnicities and three religious backgrounds, can be taken as a "shining example of Banatian cohabitation".